Mia06-coder/alx-fe-capstone/travel-planner/README.md

 - Each **FlightCard** now links to its respective **Itinerary Details Page**.
 - Enhances navigation by allowing users to click a flight result and view detailed trip information.

-### Data

-For now, the data is static and located in a mock data file within the project.
-This setup allows for easy testing of the layout and styling before connecting to the live API.

 ## Utility Functions & Data Structures

 Voyant now includes **helper functions** and **data interfaces** to streamline flight data handling: